Concerning the COVID-19 situation:

 gears, you'll need a set of special-made 4-speed shift forks and a 4-speed

-gear spacer kit (see pictures above È
+gear spacer kit (see photos above È

-or to the right) from an aftermarket manufacturer.
+or to the right ->) from an aftermarket manufacturer.

 To install the gears, the transaxle must be completely disassembled.
 Then you'll need to remove the reverse idler gear, shaft and boss.
 Take a torch and carefully cut the boss off, then use a die grinder to grind it smooth.
 Also grind the casting flash (ragged edges).
-You also may have to grind the case for gear clearance depending on the ratios that you choose.
-After all the grinding is done and the case has been cleaned, repaint the bare metal and let dry before reassembly.
-(Paint prevents oil from seeping through the cast iron case and making a mess on the outside.)
+You also may have to grind the housing for gear clearance depending on the ratios that you choose.
+After all the grinding is done and the housing has been cleaned, repaint the bare metal and let dry before reassembly.
+(Paint prevents oil from seeping through the cast iron housing and making a mess on the outside.)
 Make sure that the oil holes that feed the bearings are clear.
 You could replace the shift detent springs with the stiffer YELLOW springs.
 They're about 3 times stronger than stock springs.
 Available from Vogel Manufacturing.

 Listed below Ê are the dimensions for making the spacers on a 3- or 4-speed Cub Cadet transaxle.
 Spacers listed in order going from the pinion bevel gear (lower shaft) towards nut: (Reverse gear - third or first - fourth gear, depending on gear selection.)